bravecollective/neucore-mumble-plugin/README.md

   ... other settings that you wish to change
   ```

-To reload the server certificate, e.g. after certbot renewed it using `--post-hook` from the cronjob, execute:
+To reload the server certificate, e.g. after certbot renewed it (using its `--post-hook` argument from the
+cronjob), execute:
 ```
 sudo /usr/bin/killall -SIGUSR1 murmurd
 ```

-To run a second instance the following systemd unit file can be used, for example:
+To run a second Mumble instance the following systemd unit file can be used, for example:
 ```
 [Unit]
 Description = Mumble 2